3d N=2 Theories from Cluster Algebras: 3-manifolds

 \section{3-manifolds}

-In this section we discuss in more detail the geometry of hyperbolic 3-manifolds determined from the action of the mapping class group on quantum \Teichmuller space.
-We have already seen in section \ref{sec.intro} that the the geometry is a mapping cylinder or torus, however we wish to obtain more detailed information of the geometry, to make contact with the discussion of section \ref{sec.cluster}.
+In this section we apply the formalism of the previous section to the special case of 3d $\scN=2$ theories associated with hyperbolic 3-manifolds.

+In this case, the quiver is determined from an ideal triangulation of a 2d surface, and the mutation sequence represents the action of the mapping class group.
+The Hilbert space then is that of the quantum \Teichmuller space.

 The goal of this section is threefold.
 We first discuss the canonical ideal triangulation of our 3-manifold (section \ref{sec.hyperbolic}), which originates from an ideal triangulation of a 2d surface.
 Second, we discuss how to modify the construction to obtain more general geometries, by identifying unglued faces of a mapping cylinder (section \ref{sec.cap}).
-Third, we discuss the gluing equations of hyperbolic tetrahedra, and show that it arises from the semiclassical limit of the partition function discussed in \ref{sec.cluster} (section \ref{sec.structure}).
+This gives new methods to systematically study the geometry of link complements, and the results of the previous sections automatically gives associated 3d $\scN=2$ theories.
+Third, we discuss the gluing equations of hyperbolic tetrahedra, and show that it arises from the semiclassical limit of the partition function discussed in section \ref{sec.cluster} (section \ref{sec.structure}).